chaos-mesh/chaos-mesh/README.md

 >
 > This readme and related documentation are a Work in Progress.

-Chaos Mesh is a cloud-native Chaos Engineering tookset that orchestrates chaos on Kubernetes enviroment.
+Chaos Mesh is a cloud-native Chaos Engineering toolset that orchestrates chaos on Kubernetes environment.
 At the current stage, it has the following components:

 - **Chaos Operator**: the core component for Chaos orchastration.
 Fully open sourced.
 - **Chaos Dashboard**: a visualized panel that shows the impacts of Chaos experiments on the online services of the system; under development; curently only supports chaos experiments on TiDB.